carlosecp/nvim-config/README.md

 with the name of the server for your language.
 You can checkout the list of available servers per language [here](https://github.com/williamboman/nvim-lsp-installer#available-lsps).

-Since I don't really use autocompletion and diagnostics features that much, by default LSP is deactivated so loading the servers doesn't have and impact on neovim startup time.
-To activate LSP run the `:LspStart` command when you want to enable it.